 The total stopping distance for a car going 65 miles an hour is just over 100 yards or about 345 feet.

 There are several factors involved in calculating the stopping distance for a particular event.
 Every driver has a perception lag and also a reaction time before the driver can react actually to start to activate the brakes.
 Thus, the distinction between how long the vehicle takes to stop after the brakes are engaged and the total stopping distance.

 While the accident reconstruction expert can fine-tune the stopping distance for a specific vehicle on a particular roadway, general guidelines are often used for baseline calculations of stopping distance.

 Things such as tires, the weight of the vehicle and load, and the coefficient of friction are all used for reconstruction purposes to determine the actual stopping distance in a particular accident.

-Commercial trucks use air brakes while passenger cars have hydraulic brakes.
-Hydraulic brakes are faster to engage than the semi-truck air brakes which have a time lag before they engage.
+Commercial trucks use air brakes, while passenger cars have hydraulic brakes.
+Hydraulic brakes are faster to engage than semi-truck air brakes, with a time lag before they engage.

 Also, the weight of the load carried by the big driver is a factor that can make a slight difference in the total stopping distance.

 The most important thing that everyone needs to know is that commercial tractor-trailers take longer to stop than passenger cars.
 An 80,000-pound vehicle even with perfect brakes cannot stop as quickly as your car or pickup truck.

 With this in mind, drivers need to be mindful of the need for an extra cushion of safety between their vehicle and a truck behind them.
 While it is often difficult to keep a truck from tailgating or following that unsafe distance, particularly on busy highways, maintaining a safe distance is critical for your safety.